noahgrant/resourcerer/README.md

 }
 ```

 In this simplified example, only `props.itemId` is initially present at the url `items/<itemId>`, and since the UserModel depends on `props.userId` being present, that model won’t initially get fetched.
-Only the QueueItemModel gets fetched at first; it has the `provides` option, which is a map of `<string: function>`, where the string is the prop that it provides to the HOC wrapper, and the function is a private static ‘transform’ function&mdash;it takes its model as an argument and returns the value for the prop it provides.
+Only the QueueItemModel gets fetched at first; it has the `provides` option, which is a map of `[key: string]: (model: Model | Collection) => any`, where the string is the prop that it provides to the HOC wrapper, and the function is a private static ‘transform’ function&mdash;it takes its model as an argument and returns the value for the prop it provides.

 So, in this case, `getUserIdFromItem` is the transform function, which takes the `queueItemModel` as an argument and returns the userId that will be assigned to `props.userId` (or, more accurately, will be set as state via `setResourceState` as described in the previous section).
 When the QueueItemModel resource returns, the transform function is invoked; at that point, `props.userId` exists, and the UserModel will be fetched.
 And we have serially requested our resources!